 Electric cars are expensive, which is the primary concern of most car shoppers.
-The cheapest model available in the market right now are Hyundai Ioniq ($44,990) and Renault Zoe ($47,490).
+One of the cheapest model available in the market right now is the Hyundai Ioniq ($44,990) with another great recommendation coming soon from Renault.
 But despite the high upfront cost, an electric car has many long-term benefits that include the following:

 Huge fuel savings